Beal University

-Beal University is a private university in Bangor, Maine.
+Beal University is a private university in Bangor, Maine, United States.
 It specializes in professional programs such as healthcare and business.
+It was established as a business school in 1891.

 History

-The institution was first established as the Bangor Business School by Mary E. Beal and several partners on October 23rd, 1891.In the first year of operation, the Bangor Business School was attended by less than 25 students, and housed on the second floor of the YMCA.
+The institution was first established as the Bangor Business School by Mary E. Beal and several partners on October 23, 1891.
+In the first year of operation, the Bangor Business School was attended by less than 25 students and housed on the second floor of the YMCA.
 Early offerings of the college consisted of courses in banking, accounting, finance, business arithmetic, business writing, commercial law, penmanship, shorthand, and typing.

-Less than 6 months later, in January of 1892, attendance had quickly grown to over 100 students and more space was required.
+Less than 6 months later, in January 1892, attendance had quickly grown to over 100 students and more space was required.
 It was at this point that the shorthand and typing departments moved to a secondary location on the Exchange Street Block.

 12 years after the movement of the shorthand and typing departments, Mary E. Beal took ownership of the Shorthand Department of the Bangor Business School.
 It became Miss Beal's School of Shorthand and Typing, consisting of about 30 students.
-Some time later, on July 14th, 1922, the school was sold to Francis G. Lee, who changed the name to the Beal College of Business.
+Some time later, on July 14, 1922, the school was sold to Francis G. Lee, who changed the name to the Beal College of Business.

 The next 20 years held much growth for Beal College.
-In 1928 it was quoted by Harris B. Coe as being, "not only the largest of its kind in Bangor, but also one of the largest in the State,".
+In 1928 it was quoted by Harris B. Coe as being, "not only the largest of its kind in Bangor, but also one of the largest in the State".
 After multiple administrations the name of the school was changed again, to Beal Business College.
 By its 50th anniversary, Beal Business College offered multiple two-year degree programs, including subjects such as business, administration, secretarial studies, and bookkeeping.